-A Place In The Sun star Jasmine Harman pays tribute to 'partner in crime' Jonnie Irwin
+A Place In The Sun's Jasmine Harman pays heartfelt tribute to Jonnie Irwin after co-presenter died aged 50

 | Last updated

 A Place In The Sun presenter Jasmine Harman has paid tribute to her 'partner in crime' Jonnie Irwin, who has sadly passed away at the age of 50.

 The Channel 4 star received a terminal cancer diagnosis four years ago, and leaves behind wife Jess and their children, three-year-old Rex and twins Rafa and Cormac, two.